tetrix1993/anime-web-scraper/README.md

 # Anime Web Scraper
-Download images of anime's episode previews from official and news websites
+Download images of anime's episode previews from official and news websites.

 ## Introduction
 The Anime Web Scraper downloads images of previews of episodes from official websites.
 The program is written in Python 3.

+Click [here](https://youtu.be/K-83J5aZ5P0) to see the demo on YouTube.

 ## Setting Up
 1. Download and install the latest version of [Python](https://www.python.org/downloads/)